 If you are truly serious about making IQ gains, you need to watch your health carefully.
 Diet and proper rest will all play an important role in how fast and how much your intelligence will actually increase.
 Health is important because it affects your whole body, not just one part or another.
 If one part of your body is sick or unhealthy, then your whole body suffers.
 Improper diet, insufficient rest, recreational drugs, low fitness levels and even multitasking can all very negatively impact brain performance and IQ levels.

 Short History of the Guide

 Several years later, and there is a whole team of people now behind the Guide, over at geniusintelligence.com.
 Over the years they have updated and improved it, keeping up with the new research as well as the feedback from its users.
-Because of this, they claim the exercises they teach are the best and newest ones known to increase IQ and all its facets, in the fastest time possible.
+Because of this, they claim the exercises they teach are the best and newest ones known to increase IQ in the fastest time possible.

 Of the 21 techniques in the Guide, some tackle IQ more directly, such as Image Streaming and its more advanced forms, while others focus on individual aspects of intelligence such as concentration or memory, while indirectly increasing IQ.

 Features and Bonuses of the Guide